FlowFuse/node-red-dashboard/docs/layouts/types/grid.md

+---
+description: Maximize dashboard space with the grid layout in Node-RED Dashboard 2.0, offering flexible organization.
+---

 # Layout: Grid

 Similar to Bootstrap's [Grid](https://getbootstrap.com/docs/4.0/layout/grid/) System, this provides 12 (by default) columns, within which content can be scaled.
 It is built as a CSS Grid layout.